 - Maintain a line of communication with stakeholders.
 It is easy to forget to communicate externally about what is happening when an internal investigation is underway.
-But forgetting your external stakeholders will create major backlash.
+But forgetting your external stakeholders will create a major backlash.
 External stakeholders to keep informed are media, customers or patients, elected officials, government agencies or entities, and vendors or close business partners.
-The most important of these is media and customers or patients.
+The most important of these is the media and customers or patients.
 To keep these groups informed, create a “source of truth” for them to find the latest information.
-Share updates though direct contact (email or phone call) and direct them to the website to find the most up to date information.
+Share updates through direct contact (email or phone call) and direct them to the website to find the most up to date information.

 - Media: Continue to tell your story.
 Get ahead of rumors or negative stories by maintaining strong relationships with influential media.
 Find the opportunity to start telling some of the positive stories – maybe your company can start an industry coalition to prevent the same issue from happening to others.
 Or perhaps your business decides to pioneer a new data protection technology.
 These are good stories – tell them.

 - Customer or patients: Do not overwhelm with too much communication.
 Sending customers or patients daily updates is too much.
-You’ll lose readers and annoy the very people that your trying to maintain a good relationship with.
+You’ll lose readers and annoy the very people that you’re trying to maintain a good relationship with.
 Instead, aim for less frequent, such as weekly, communications that provide news that they will care about.
 Include a link to your “source of truth” website page so that those that want more frequent updates can access them.
 If you are able, provide new benefits to customer or patients to help build up any relationship damage such as free credit, identity fraud monitoring, or significant discounts or freebies.

 Find the opportunities to turn the crisis into an opportunity – deeper relationships with media and customers is possible.
 And there is an opportunity to demonstrate leadership to align your industry and protect customers and patients from future attacks.